 EUROPEAN MENTORING SUMMIT 2020 March 18th-20th, Barcelona Mentoring for social inclusion.
-Theorical and practice in dialogue Mentoring helps to build bridges between people from different life environments, encourages children and young people in their development and supports people from different sociocultural contexts.
+Theory and practice in dialogue.
+Mentoring helps to build bridges between people from different living environments, encourages children and young people in their development and supports people from different sociocultural contexts.
 Social mentoring offers the opportunity for people in vulnerable situations to have mentors […]

 EUROPEAN MENTORING SUMMIT 2020